 Caterers are the professionals behind some of life's most important events, from weddings to graduation parties to business meetings.
-Caterers must create meals that not only taste good but also look great.
-These seasoned professionals prepare gourmet meals on the go, often without the convenience of a full-service kitchen or state-of-the-art appliances.
+These seasoned professionals must create meals that not only taste good but also look great, often without the convenience of a full-service kitchen and its appliances.

 What Does a Catering Director Do?